 ††††† RELATES TO: KRS 194A.060, 205.520(3), 205.8451(9), 422.317, 434.840-434.860, 42 C.F.R.
 415.208, 431.52, 431 Subpart F

 ††††† NECESSITY, FUNCTION, AND CONFORMITY: The Cabinet for Health and Family Services has responsibility to administer the Medicaid Program.
 KRS 205.520(3) authorizes the cabinet, by administrative regulation, to comply with any requirement that may be imposed or opportunity presented by federal law to qualify for federal Medicaid funds.
-This administrative regulation establishes the coverage provisions and requirements regarding community mental health center (CMHC) services.
+This administrative regulation establishes the Medicaid Program coverage provisions and requirements regarding community mental health center (CMHC) behavioral health services provided to Medicaid recipients.

 ††††† Section 1.
 Definitions.
 (1) "Community mental health center" or "CMHC" means a facility which meets the community mental health center requirements established in 902 KAR 20:091.